 And if you decide to stay in Pontevedra more than one night and take a day break, you should explore the region’s beautiful sandy beaches that attract locals and Spanish tourists every Summer, such as O Grove, the spa-island of A Toxa or venture to the Cíes Islands natural park, an authentic paradise.

-For more information about the Portuguese Camino or to book your trip contact our team
+For more information about the Camino Portugues or to book your trip contact our team